Nijanth007/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: Hariselvan S
+Developed by: Nijanth k
-RegisterNumber:212224040103
+RegisterNumber:212224032186
 */

 import pandas as pd